locoframework/loco-rails/README.md

 	* **:updated** - when `updated_at > created_at`
 3. a hash with relevant keys:
 	* **:to** - message's recipients.
 It can be a single object or an array of objects.
 Instances of models, their classes, and strings are accepted.
 If a recipient is a class, then given notification is addressed to all instances of this class currently signed in.
 If a receiver is a string (token), clients will receive notifications who have subscribed to this token on the front-end side.
 They can do this by invoking this code: `getWire().token = "<token>";`
-	* **:data** - additional data, serialized to JSON, transmitted along with the notification
+	* **:payload** - additional data, serialized to JSON, transmitted along with the notification

 ⚠️ If you wonder how to receive those notifications on the front-end side, look at the [proper section](https://github.com/locoframework/loco-js#-receiving-messages) of Loco-JS [README](https://github.com/locoframework/loco-js).